benwalks/Lets-Build-Instagram-Free-Book/Chapter Two/Chapter Two.md

 What exactly are we doing here?
 We’re selecting the ```comments_(specific id)``` div and appending the comment partial to begin with.
 After that, we select the ```comment_content_(specific id)``` div and change it’s value to an empty string.

-What’s that doing in actual english?
+What’s that doing in actual English?

 - Adding our newly added comment to the list of comments.
 - Clearing out the form that we just typed in.